Recreation Permits and Fees

 The unique and diverse natural landscapes and visitor facilities on BLM-managed lands are among America’s greatest treasures.
 Ensuring that the public lands provide exceptional recreational facilities, services, and opportunities requires adequate financial support to respond to increasing visitor demand.
 Recreation fee revenues are a critical source of funding to meet these needs.

-REA allows recreation fees to be collected at areas which provide a minimum standard of services and amenities, called Standard and Expanded Amenities, as well as issuing permits authorizing a variety of uses of public lands and waters.
-The BLM implements REA through the following types of permits and related fees:
+FLREA allows recreation fees to be collected at areas which provide a minimum standard of services and amenities, called Standard and Expanded Amenities, as well as issuing permits authorizing a variety of uses of public lands and waters.
+The BLM implements FLREA through the following types of permits and related fees:

 The BLM is committed to offering outstanding recreation opportunities to the public while ensuring good stewardship of public lands and resources.
 Special Recreation Permits (SRPs) are issued to ensure public health and safety, protect natural and recreational resources, reduce user conflicts, achieve recreation and other resource management objectives, and enhance the public’s opportunity for quality recreation experiences.